TheOfficialPeter/webscraping.github.io/README.md

 ![image](https://user-images.githubusercontent.com/57006688/206243942-f54a0b87-2478-4bb0-8678-abb717fea3da.png)

 This is the HTML code of the website url we provided to the `GET` request, stored as a string.
-Now that we have the data captured from the website we can use it also you can run python files by pressing the `run icon` top right.
+Now that we have the data captured from the website we can use it.
+Also forgot to mention you can run python files by pressing the `run icon` top right.

 ![image](https://user-images.githubusercontent.com/57006688/206244165-6dd386fc-c046-45f1-a5af-6ed5d7c40e86.png)

 Let's go back a few steps.
 Web scraping requires you to know what you want to achieve.
 This is my thought process when it comes to scraping.
 - I have a deep look into the website and it's mechanics.
-- I start to look for <b>unique, important values</b> as well as repeating values.
+- I start to look for <b>unique, important values</b> as well as <b>repeating values</b>.
 Both can be used in different use cases.
 <br/>
 Below is my analysis of the website we are currently testing.